 Starting with Classic Germany, the first episode will last for 3 continuous days and span across 57km of winding trails through fields and forests, along ridges and lakes, over hills and grasslands of the beautiful Allgäu region in Germany.
 Viewers will be able to join in for a few hours, or for the entire three day trek, experiencing the trail from a point of view perspective.

-The first edition of Fjällräven Classic TV will be streamed as soon as the 27-29 May 2020, starting at 12:00 CET on the Fjällräven Classic website giving you the possibility to tune in whenever and from wherever you want.
+The first edition of Fjällräven Classic TV was streamed the 27-29 May 2020, starting at 12:00 CET on the Fjällräven Classic website giving you the possibility to tune in whenever and from wherever you want.

-The second episode is planned for 1-4 July 2020, starting at 12:00 cet, and will take trekking fans all over the world digitally to Denmark following the 75km trek over grassy hills, through dark forests and along the shoreline.
+The second episode, 1-4 July 2020, starting at 12:00 cet, and will take trekking fans all over the world digitally to Denmark following the 75km trek over grassy hills, through dark forests and along the shoreline.